abel-tefera/NewsScraper/Readme.md

 The scraper scrapes news from the websites, makes news objects and inserts those objects into the database.
 The entries are read from the front-end and used to update the UI

-**The NewsScraper.exe file is automatically executed whenever the website's page is refreshed, so it's *GUARANTEED* to fetech the latest available news from both websites.
+**The NewsScraper.exe file is automatically executed whenever the webpage is loaded or refreshed, so it's *GUARANTEED* to fetch the latest available news from both websites.
 This application also automatically discards old sql data to save resources**

 *Make sure to import the sql file inside /resources and update the database parameters found in